 The Boulder County Storm Drainage Criteria Manual (SDCM), Section 1302, requires Stormwater Management Plans (SWMPs) for all construction projects that require a stormwater quality permit (SWQP) from the County and coverage under the CDPS Construction Discharge Permit from CDPHE.
-The SDCM outlines the criteria that must be followed when developing the SWMP.
+The SDCM outlines the criteria that must be followed when developing the SWMP; however, the County no longer requires that the SDCM SWMP report template be utilized.
+The template is a guide that may be used for reference as needed.